 - Updates

-- Removes the unused backend’s packages from
+.env.exampleto only show your chosen backend’s variables - Removes the unused backend’s packages from

-- Runs
+package.json - Runs

-yarn install to update the lockfile
+yarn installto update the lockfile

 Service Configuration